Table of Contents

 What is PRINCE2?

-Projects In Controlled Environments (PRINCE2) is a widely recognised and globally accepted Project Management Certification programme.
-It is suitable for Project Managers in providing all the fundamental skills, knowledge and tools to enhance them competent and successful.
+PRINCE2 (Projects IN Controlled Environments) is a widely recognised and globally accepted Project Management methodology.
+It is suitable for Project Managers in providing all the fundamental skills, knowledge and tools to enhance their competence and success.
 It is a well-structured Project Management method, with various stages focusing on how to start, plan, organise, and complete a project.

 Features of PRINCE2